 I had a lightbulb moment recently when talking to a friend.
 She ventured the suggestion that the word “stressed”—as in, I’m so stressed!—is meaningless.
-“Stressed” has kinda-sorta become a catch-all to describe our society’s collective, modern-day ailments.
+The term has become a catch-all to describe society’s collective, modern-day ailments.
 Are you stressed, or are you exhausted because you haven’t gotten a good night’s sleep in three months?
 Are you stressed, or angry that your boss has ignored your concerns about your creeping job responsibilities?
 Are you stressed, or are you grieving?
 This is a pandemic, after all, and as a society we’ve lost routine, control, purpose, and our loved ones.

 I think the word “sexy” is similar.
 I don’t know whether it describes an internal feeling or an external action.
 If it’s innate or bestowed.
 Whether it must be one or the other, or if it can be both, simultaneously.
-Maybe it started as the former, and we’re now living in the confusing middle-times of a transition to the latter.

 Probably the reason I don’t feel sexy when I perform sexy is because I know I’m being watched.
 I don’t know if it’s possible—or possible for me, with my unique background, experiences, personality, and influences—to feel sexiness from within, separated from the views of the people observing me.
 And this is always going to be a dilemma, because I share my personal pole practice with the world via Instagram.